D$^3$FlowSLAM: Self-Supervised Dynamic SLAM with Flow Motion Decomposition and DINO Guidance: Method

 \subsection{Dual-Flow Representation}

-The core concept of the proposed dynamic SLAM network is the dual-flow representation and the self-supervised training scheme with a dynamic update module.
-In contrast to DROID-SLAM \cite{teed2021droid}, which uses optical flow as an intermediate motion representation, we propose a novel scene motion representation by decomposing optical flow into a static flow caused by camera motion and a dynamic flow caused by the motion of dynamic objects themselves, as shown in Fig.~\ref{fig: dual-flow representation}.
-Such a representation can distinguish between static and dynamic object motions, thus having better interpretability and making the network traceable during the training process.
-We can directly use the dense static flow to estimate camera motion without masking out the pixels belonging to dynamic objects.
+The core concept of our approach is the dual-flow representation coupled with a self-supervised training scheme.
+Unlike the method in \cite{teed2021droid}, which uses a simple single-flow representation, our approach decomposes optical flow into two components: static flow driven by camera motion, and dynamic flow driven by the movement of dynamic objects, as depicted in Fig.~\ref{fig:update module}.
 The optical flow $\mathbf{F_{o}}_t \in \mathbb{R}^{H\times W\times 2}$, static flow $\mathbf{F_{s}}_t \in \mathbb{R}^{H\times W\times 2}$ and dynamic flow $\mathbf{F_{d}}_t \in \mathbb{R}^{H\times W\times 2}$ are a set of vectors, where the static flow plus the dynamic flow equals the optical flow: